-Harishchandragad is a hill fort situated on the boundaries of 3 districts of Maharashtra i.e. Pune, Ahmednagar & Thane.
-The fort comes under Harishchandragad-Kalsubai Wildlife Sanctuary.
-It is one of the most challenging treks in the Western Ghats.
-Harishchandragad fort can be visited all year long & known for its size and spectacular ‘Kokankada’ – the cliff overlooking the Konkan belt has been a hot pick amongst adventure enthusiasts and trekkers for several years.
+Harishchandragad is a hill fort situated on the border of three districts of Pune, Ahmednagar and Thane in Maharashtra.
+This fort is located in Harishchandragad-Kalsubai Wildlife Sanctuary.
+This is the most challenging trek in the Western Ghats.
+Harishchandragad fort can be visited all year round and is known for its size and spectacular ‘Kokankada’ – the cliff overlooking the Konkan belt has been a popular choice for adventure lovers and trekkers for many years.

-Harishchandragad fort is quite ancient, with its origin dating back to the sixth century.
-There are caves situated all over the fort, believed to be carved out in the eleventh century.
-The various temples and carvings in the caves indicate that the fort belongs to the medieval period since it is related to Shaiva, Shakta or Naath.
-Later, the fort was under the control of the Moguls.
-And by 1747, the Marathas captured it.
+Harishchandragad is a very ancient fort, dating back to the 6th century.
+There are caves all over the fort, which are believed to have been carved in the 11th century.
+The various temples and carvings in the caves indicate that the fort dates back to medieval times as it is associated with Shaivism, Shakti or Naath.
+Later this fort came under the control of the Mughals.
+And till 1747 the Marathas took possession of it.